alessiobar/Bachelor-Thesis/README.md

 To aquire the *Billboard*'s data refer to `BillboardScraper.py`, which returns the following columns: *song name, artist name, genre, date and rank*.
 However notice that, as of now (2023) and unlike few years ago, the *Digital Song Sales charts* are only accessible upon a monthly payment.
 The song *lyrics* were added instead using `AddLyrics.py`.

-The audio tracks, needed to extend the anlysis, were downloaded in mp3 format from *Youtube.com* (see `YoutubeToMp3.py`).
+The audio tracks, needed to extend the analysis, were downloaded in mp3 format from *Youtube.com* (see `YoutubeToMp3.py`).

 ## Feature Engineering